tehredplague/tehredplague/README.md

 - 👋 Hi, I’m @tehredplague
 - 👀 I’m interested in ...
 Working on online roleplaying games
 - 🌱 I’m currently learning ...
-C++
+Developing ChatWrecked and learning C++!
-- 💞️ I’m looking to collaborate on ... my self hosted chat application ChatWrecked
+- 💞️ I’m looking to collaborate on ...
+My free open source self hosted chat application ChatWrecked
-- 📫 How to reach me ... elredplague@gmail.com
+- 📫 How to reach me ... tehredplague@gmail.com

 <!---
 tehredplague/tehredplague is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.